HTTP-RPC/Sierra/README.md

 <img src="README/button-group.png" width="432px"/>

 ### Border and Padding Values
-The "border" and "padding" attributes can be used to specify a component's border and padding, respectively.
-These attributes mirror the corresponding concepts in the CSS box model.
+The "border" and "padding" attributes can be used to create a border around and reserve space within a component, respectively.
+These attributes mirror the corresponding concepts in the CSS [box model[(https://en.wikipedia.org/wiki/CSS_box_model).

 For example, this markup creates an instance of `JLabel` with a light gray line border and four pixels of padding on each side:

 ```xml
 <label text="pageStart" horizontalAlignment="center" border="silver" padding="4"/>